BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/index.md

 ## Experiments and Tutorials ##

-There are several ways to program your Neuro:Bit:  Block Code, Python, or Javascript.
+There are several ways to program your Neuro:Bit:  [Block Code](./Block), [Python](./Python), or Javascript.
 The [Block Code](./Block) is the easiest way to get started.

+>To Do:  Add Table with Rows of EMG, EKG, EOG, and columns of Block, Python, and Javascript experiment here.